igoldstein19/waypoint-challenge/README.md

 The work involves building AI-powered tools for teachers — ingesting and understanding curriculum, reasoning about IEPs, generating actionable instructional modifications, automating reporting workflows, and creating tight feedback loops so teachers know what's working.
 The stack is early and flexible.

-This role is ideal for a strong new grad or junior engineer who wants massive ownership, cares about education, and is excited about building with LLMs in a domain where the work genuinely matters.
+This role is ideal for a strong engineer who wants massive ownership, cares about education, and is excited about building with LLMs in a domain where the work genuinely matters.

 ## About Waypoint Learning